abhi93shekJha/django_book-my-show/database_configuration_steps.md

 - List of packages needed to install psycopg2 are C compile, python3-dev and libpq-dev.
 Unfortunately they come with different names for our slim-buster package manager.
 - We will first get these 3 mentioned packages, which are only useful for installing psycopg2 and then delete these for keeping container lightweight.
 Read in dockerfile.
 - Finally we will add psycopg2 in requirements.txt.

+#### Database Race condition when using docker-compose

+- We get an issue called race condition for database when using database service using docker-compose.
+- It can happen locally or in production environment.
+- What happens is, we are using depends_on command inside our docker-compose file, for making app service start only after db service is started.
+- But what happens is the db service will be considered started even before finishing starting postgresql database (since it takes time to setup postgres in order to accept connections).
+- Hence just after db service started, django app service will be started and may try to interact with database which is still not started and will throw error.
+- For fixing this we will write a custom command names as "wait for db", which will make app service to start only after postgres becomes available as well.
+It will keep on checking for database untill it becomes ready meanwhile pausing app service from starting.
+- For creating custom command 'wait_for_db', we have created a new app, core, removed urls.py, views.py, added management/commands/wait_for_db.py.
+Code description present in the module.